jonorichards/jonorichards.github.io/_projects/2025-01-30-BrowniesAdventure.md

 ![](/images/jono/meandrich.jpg)

-The demo is now available to play on the popular gaming platfrom [Steam](https://store.steampowered.com/app/3424080/Brownies_Adventure_The_Final_Resolution_Demo) and the full game is set for release in Winter 2025.
+The demo is now available to play on the popular gaming platform [Steam](https://store.steampowered.com/app/3424080/Brownies_Adventure_The_Final_Resolution_Demo) and the full game is set for release in Winter 2025.

 ![](/images/jono/BBC1_resize.jpg)